 This historical 300-year-old cemetery along Boston’s Freedom Trail has some of the most beautiful and unique tombstones I‘ve ever seen.
 Visit the tomb of Cotton Mather, an author who wrote several books on the supernatural and witchcraft, including what it was like being a supporter of the Salem witch trials.

 Across from Edgar Allan Poe’s statue sits Boston’s historic Central Burying Ground.
 One of the oldest cemeteries, the graveyard is home to several British soldiers who perished from disease during the American Revolution.

 The best thing about this cemetery is the abundance of fat squirrels hanging around the tombstones – waiting for passersby to give them a treat.

 Haunted Hotels in Boston

 Boston’s most haunted hotel, the Omni Parker House Hotel, should be on every paranormal lover’s list of places to stay.
-The hotel is haunted by several ghosts that favour the mezzanine, as well as floors three and ten.
-Room 303, where a man committed suicide in 1949, is said to be the room with the highest level of ghostly activity.
+The hotel is haunted by several ghosts that favour the mezzanine and floors three and ten.
+However, room 303, where a man committed suicide in 1949, is said to have the highest level of ghostly activity.